-- 16.2 If the allegation/concern is about the Headteacher, the person with concerns will contact the Chair of Governors or the Designated Officer (also known as the LADO) in the Local Authority Safeguarding and Standards Team.
-See Appendix 1 below for contact numbers. - 16.3 In all cases of allegations against staff or volunteers, the Headteacher and Chair of Governors, will contact the Designated Officer and follow the correct procedures as set out in the separate school policy.
-This must comply with Part Four of 'Keeping Children Safe in Education' 2015.
+17.2 If the allegation/concern is about the Headteacher the person with concerns will contact the Chair of Governors or the Designated Officer (also known as the LADO) in the Local Authority Safeguarding and Standards Team.
+See Appendix 1 below for contact numbers.

+17.3 In all cases of allegations against staff or volunteers, the Headteacher and Chair of Governors, will contact the Designated Officer (LADO) without delay and follow the correct procedures as set out in the separate school policy.
+This must comply with Part Four of 'Keeping Children Safe in Education' 2016.

-17. Children who are disabled
+18. Children with special educational needs and who are disabled

-- 17.1 Research shows that children who are disabled are especially vulnerable to abuse and adults who work with them need to be vigilant and take extra care when interpreting apparent signs of abuse or neglect. - 17.2 These child protection procedures will be followed if a child who is disabled discloses abuse or there are indicators of abuse or neglect.
-There are no different or separate procedures for children who are disabled. - 17.3 Staff responsible for intimate care of children will undertake their duties in a professional manner at all times and in accordance with the school's intimate care policy.
+18.1 Research shows that children with special educational needs and who are disabled are especially vulnerable to abuse and adults who work with them need to be vigilant and take extra care when interpreting apparent signs of abuse or neglect.

+18.2 Additional barriers can exist for adults who work with such children, in respect of recognising abuse and neglect.
+These can include

+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - Children with SEN and who are disabled can be disproportionately impacted by things like bullying - without outwardly showing any signs; and - Communication barriers and difficulties in overcoming these barriers

+18.3 These child protection procedures will be followed if a child with special educational needs or who is disabled discloses abuse or there are indicators of abuse or neglect.
+There are no different or separate procedures for such children.

+18.4 Staff responsible for intimate care of children will undertake their duties in a professional manner at all times and in accordance with the school's intimate care policy.

+Learning Support is a space with in Highcliffe School where pupils with SEN or disability can go to feel safe and secure within the school environment.
+This is an area were pupils can be supported by a member of staff to communicate or articulate their feelings without needing to feel conscious about their peers being in close proximity.
+Support staff receive training on a range of SEN issues and disabilities.
+However, if more specialist techniques are required, the pupil can be referred to receive ELSA support from a specially trained member of staff.

-18. Safer Working Practice
+19. Safer Working Practice

-18.1 All adults who come into contact with children at this school will behave at all times in a professional manner which secures the best outcomes for children and also prevents allegations being made.
-Advice on safer working practice can be found in the school's Code of Conduct.
+19.1 All adults who come into contact with children at this school will behave at all times in a professional manner which secures the best outcomes for children and also prevents allegations being made.
+Detailed advice on safer working practice can be found in the school's Code of Conduct.